mysymfonia/.github/profile/README.md

 ## Hi there 👋
-## Podsumowanie Ścieżki Szkolenia z Backend Developer
+## Backend Developer Training
-🙋‍ Celem tego programu szkolenia jest zdobycie umiejętności programowania w ASP.NET Core, jednym z najpopularniejszych i najbardziej wszechstronnych frameworków do tworzenia nowoczesnych, wydajnych aplikacji internetowych.
+🙋‍ The aim of this training program is to acquire programming skills in ASP.NET Core, one of the most popular and versatile frameworks for creating modern, efficient web applications.

-Oto, czego można spodziewać się po tym szkoleniu:
+Here's what you can expect from this training:

-1. Zapoznanie z ASP.NET Core: Na początku szkolenia uczestnicy zostaną zapoznani z podstawami ASP.NET Core, frameworkiem open-source używanym do budowania aplikacji internetowych.
-Dowiedzą się, jak tworzyć i uruchamiać proste aplikacje, jak zarządzać routingiem i jak obsługiwać zapytania.
+1. Introduction to ASP.NET Core: At the start of the training, participants will be introduced to the basics of ASP.NET Core, an open-source framework used for building web applications.
+They will learn how to create and run simple applications, manage routing, and handle requests.
-2. Użycie Entity Framework: Entity Framework to ORM (Object Relational Mapping), który umożliwia pracę z bazami danych w sposób obiektowy.
-Uczestnicy nauczą się, jak definiować modele, jak korzystać z DBContext, jak wykonywać zapytania i jak zarządzać relacjami między obiektami.
+2. Using Entity Framework: Entity Framework is an ORM (Object Relational Mapping) that allows you to work with databases in an object-oriented way.
+Participants will learn how to define models, use DBContext, perform queries, and manage relationships between objects.
-3. Wykorzystanie wzorca mediatora: Wzorzec mediatora pomaga w zarządzaniu skomplikowanymi komunikacjami między obiektami.
-Uczestnicy dowiedzą się, jak zaimplementować ten wzorzec w ASP.NET Core, co pozwoli im tworzyć aplikacje, które są łatwiejsze do utrzymania i rozbudowy.
+3. Mediator Pattern: The mediator pattern helps manage complex communications between objects.
+Participants will learn how to implement this pattern in ASP.NET Core, allowing them to create applications that are easier to maintain and expand.
-4. Zaznajomienie się z REST API: REST API to podstawowy element współczesnych aplikacji internetowych.
-Uczestnicy nauczą się, jak tworzyć i konsumować REST API, jak obsługiwać różne typy zapytań (GET, POST, DELETE, etc.), i jak zarządzać danymi w formacie JSON.
+4. Exploration of REST API: REST API is a fundamental element of modern web applications.
+Participants will delve into creating and consuming REST APIs, handling different types of requests (GET, POST, DELETE, etc.), and managing data in JSON format.
-5. Zaznajomienie się z GraphQL API: GraphQL to nowoczesne API, które umożliwia klientom precyzyjne zdefiniowanie danych, które chcą otrzymać.
-Nauczą się jak tworzyć GraphQL API, jak definiować schematy, jak obsługiwać zapytania, mutacje i subskrypcje.
+5. Understanding GraphQL API: GraphQL is a modern API that allows clients to precisely define the data they want to receive.
+Participants will engage with creating a GraphQL API, defining schemas, handling queries, mutations, and subscriptions.

-🧙 W trakcie tego szkolenia uczestnicy będą pracować nad konkretnymi zadaniami, które pomogą im zrozumieć i nauczyć się wszystkich powyższych koncepcji.
-Do końca szkolenia będą w stanie tworzyć pełnowymiarowe, skomplikowane aplikacje internetowe z użyciem ASP.NET Core.
+🧙 Throughout this training, participants will work on specific tasks that will help them understand and learn all of the above concepts.
+By the end of the training, they will be able to create complex web applications using ASP.NET Core.